 - Believe that all girls can code!

-- Must be able to commit to at least 2 (two) two-week teaching engagement, plus the week of preparation time (“Week Zero”).
+- Must be able to commit to at least 1 (one) three-week teaching engagement, in addition to 1 (one) week of preparation time (“Week Zero”).

-- Additionally, candidates must be able to commit to a multi-day Virtual Teacher Training workshop prior to the program’s start date.
-Teachers are paid for attending the training and completing all deliverables.
+- Additionally, candidates must be able to commit to a multi-day Virtual Teacher Training workshop prior to the program’s start date (TBD).
+Teachers are compensated for time spent in attending the training and completing all deliverables.

 - Previous teaching, tutoring or mentoring experience, especially in computer science is strongly preferred.

 - Experience with facilitating virtual zoom meetings and navigating online learning platforms.

 - Experience within academically and culturally diverse classroom communities.

 - Self-starter with demonstrated ability to manage own tasks

 - BGCMA Anderson – 529 Manget St SE, Marietta, GA 30060

 - BGCMA Matthews – 785 Fontaine Rd SW, Mableton, GA 30126